TKJElectronics/Balanduino/Firmware/libraries/README.md

+# Balanduino libraries
-#### Developed by Kristian Lauszus, TKJ Electronics 2012
+#### Developed by Kristian Lauszus and Thomas Jespersen, TKJ Electronics 2013

 The code is released under the GNU General Public License.
 _________

-This is the needed libaries in order to compile the code.
+This are the needed libraries in order to compile the code.

 To use it, simply download the libraries and moved them into your [libraries folder](http://arduino.cc/en/Guide/Libraries).

-__NB:__ The libaries folders are not allowed to have any special characters, so rename the libraries to:
+__NB:__ The libraries folders are not allowed to have any special characters, so rename the libraries to:

 * USB\_Host\_Shield\_20
 * KalmanFilter

-The final structure including the hardware add-on would look like this:
+The final structure should look like this:

 * Arduino/
+	* Balanduino/
+		* Balanduino.ino
+		* Balanduino.h
+		* Bluetooth.ino
-	* libraries/
+		* I2C.ino
-		* USB\_Host\_Shield\_20/
+		* Motor.ino
-		* KalmanFilter/
+		* PID.ino
 	* hardware/
 		* Balanduino/
 			* avr/